 Every lifeguard-staffed beach on Oahu with water quality ratings

 Multiple lifeguard towers along the beach.
 Wide, reef-protected swimming area with calm conditions.
 Full facilities including restrooms, showers, and playground.
-One of the safest and most well-supervised beaches on Oahu.
+One of the most protected and well-supervised beaches on Oahu.
 Popular with local families for good reason.

 The most heavily lifeguarded beach on Oahu with multiple towers along the 2-mile stretch.
 Conditions vary by section — the area near the Royal Hawaiian is calmer, while the Diamond Head end has more wave action.
 Convenient location but crowded.
 Check water quality after rain near the Ala Wai Canal.